Close

 Criteria for Registration

-2.8.
-All registrations must be based on the holding of appropriate qualifications, and satisfying the applicable Registration Standards.
+2.6.
+Registration must be contingent on holding appropriate qualifications and meeting all applicable Registration Standards.

 Fees

-2.9.
-Registration fees must be calculated on a cost recovery basis and apply equally to all dental practitioners.
+2.7.
+Registration fees for all dental practitioners must be calculated based on cost recovery and applied evenly.

 Renewal of Registration

-2.10.
-Registration must be renewed every year and dental practitioners must continue to satisfy the relevant Registration Standards.
+2.8.
+Registration must be renewed annually and registered practitioners must continue to satisfy the relevant Registration Standards.

 Accreditation of Qualifications

-2.11.
-Accreditation of qualifications should be done by an independent accrediting authority which may be part of, or should report to the Board.
+2.9.
+Accreditation of qualifications should be by an independent accreditation authority e.g., the Australian Dental Council (ADC).

 Examination of Holders of Unaccredited Qualifications